sergiorossini/curriculum/README.md

 ## :dart: Introduction

 Hey there!
 I am Sergio Rossini, a proud Brazilian with 16 years of success stories as a technology professional.
 My graduation in Computer Science was taken at [UFJF](https://en.wikipedia.org/wiki/Federal_University_of_Juiz_de_Fora) and I have courses and boot camps related to DevOps, Cloud, Leadership and English.
 This knowledge allowed me to build my career acting as Developer, Scrum Master and Software Architect within Brazilian and international projects.

+But what I like most as a professional is coding in Java and seeing the results of my work supporting business's growth.

 I am originally from [Juiz de Fora](https://en.wikipedia.org/wiki/Juiz_de_Fora), but I live in [Belo Horizonte](https://en.wikipedia.org/wiki/Belo_Horizonte), MG, Brazil. <br>